-I read about Du Mont's Iconumerator, the first thing that came to mind was the video of the Rockwell
+I read about Du Mont's Iconumerator, the first thing that came

-out, the Du Mont device is real.
+As it turns out, the Du Mont device is real.
 This article from

 that works on the principle of microwave amplification by stimulated

 emission of radiation (maser).
 It used ammonia as a masing medium.
 Masers

 systems, and in laboratories.
 The state of the art has of course advanced

 far beyond the relatively crude apparatus shown here, but it is always

 good to have a working knowledge of the technology's history.